 Before joining Booth in 2017, Xin was a faculty member at the University of Illinois at Urbana-Champaign where he was on the List of Teachers Ranked as Excellent by Their Students.
-While at the University of Illinois, he taught Stochastic Processes and Applications and Advanced Production Planning and Control.
 He also worked for Walmart Labs as a data scientist intern in 2015 and IBM Research as a research intern in 2013.

 Xin earned a PhD in operations research from the Georgia Institute of Technology's H. Milton Stewart School of Industrial and Systems Engineering in 2015 and a bachelor's degree in mathematics from Zhejiang University in 2008.
 He also pursued PhD studies in mathematics at Georgia Tech prior to his operations research studies.